 Funding will be awarded as a cooperative agreement.
 The applicants who are selected for award will work with an EPA Project Officer to finalize the required federal application package and to negotiate the cooperative agreement workplan.
 It is EPA’s expectation that the selected applicants will complete the award process within six months of the announcement.

-Approved cooperative agreements will include terms and conditions (including any applicable Davis Bacon requirements) that will be binding on the recipient.
+Approved cooperative agreements will include terms and conditions (including any applicable Davis Bacon prevailing wage requirements for construction) that will be binding on the recipient.
 Terms and conditions specify what recipients must do to ensure that grant-related and Brownfields Program-related requirements are met.
 Applicants also will be required to submit progress reports in accordance with grant regulations found in 2 CFR § 200.329.

-An applicant that receives an award under this announcement is expected to manage assistance agreement funds efficiently and effectively, and make sufficient progress towards completing the project activities described in the workplan in a timely manner.
+An applicant that receives an award under this announcement is expected to manage assistance agreement funds efficiently and effectively and make sufficient progress towards completing the project activities described in the workplan in a timely manner.
 The assistance agreement will include terms and conditions implementing this requirement.

 VI.C.
 Reporting Requirements

 During the life of the cooperative agreement, recipients are required to submit progress reports to the EPA Project Officer within 30 days after each reporting period.
 The reporting period (i.e., quarterly, annually) is identified in the terms and conditions of the cooperative agreement.
 These reports cover work status, work progress, difficulties encountered, an accounting of financial expenditures, preliminary data results, anticipated activities, and any changes in key personnel involved with the project.
 Site-specific accomplishments are reported on Property Profile Forms and can be submitted electronically to EPA’s ACRES reporting system.
-Information provided in the quarterly reports and submitted in ACRES helps EPA monitor the community’s progress with implementing their project and also directly supports the continuation of the Brownfields Program by highlighting measurable site-specific accomplishments to the public and Congress.
+Information provided in the quarterly reports and submitted in ACRES helps EPA monitor the community’s progress with implementing their project and directly supports the continuation of the Brownfields Program by highlighting measurable site-specific accomplishments to the public and Congress.

 At the end of the cooperative agreement, a final project report also is required.
 The final report will summarize accomplishments, expenditures, outcomes, outputs, lessons learned, and any other resources leveraged during the project and how they were used.